 More and more companies have started to realize the importance of content marketing which is why you’ll see some companies have greater brand loyalty than others.
 These are the companies that have built their brand affinity using consistent content marketing efforts.

 These are some examples of companies that successfully boosted their brand affinity with their audiences.

 1. DocuSign: Individualized Content

-DocuSign was started to make the lives real estate agents easier by simplifying the process of closing deals and getting signatures.
+DocuSign was started to make the lives of real estate agents easier by simplifying the process of closing deals and getting signatures.
 Initially, the brand started small but has now become a leading expert in digital transaction management.

 Typically, any person that could sign a document was a potential customer for the company but they still followed a very targeted approach.
 Slowly and gradually, they used that targeted approach to create buyer personas, develop a brand experience, and stayed consistent with their values which helped them expand their offerings and become an enterprise.

 Their success is attributed to the fact that they stayed true to their promise of creating lasting relationships with their customers.

 In 2012 alone, DocuSign doubled its pipeline and shortened its sales cycle, and reached its goal of 127% growth within the first 6 months of the year.